Crystal Beach Park: John E. Rebstock (1888–1924)

 Crystal Beach Park was originally a Chautauqua with a beach and side show attractions that was founded by John E. Rebstock on the shores of Lake Erie in 1888.
 Rebstock turned it into a full-fledged amusement park in 1890.

 In 1896, the Ontario Southern Railway began to provide connection between the park and the mainline rail station in Ridgeway.
 This service consisted of a unique elevated monorail style train, and ran for only three summers, through 1898.

 Boat service connected nearby Buffalo with the park.
 Initially, in the 1890s, a ferry service operated small boats with a capacity of 500 to 1,200.

+The park's first roller coaster was a Figure 8 model that operated from 1905 to 1915.

+Lake Erie Excursion Co.
+(1908-1924)

+Prior to the 1908 season John Rebstock, while maintaining ownership of the land, sold the physical assets of the Crystal Beach Park to the Lake Erie Excursion Company.

 The Americana held 3,000 passengers and operated between 1908 and 1929.
 The Canadiana also held 3,000 passengers and operated between 1910 and 1956.
 A concrete pier was constructed to service the Americana and Canadiana in 1921.

-The park's first roller coaster was a Figure 8 model that operated from 1905 to 1915.
 The park's second roller coaster, Backety-Back Scenic Railway, operated from 1909 to 1926.
 The third was the Giant Coaster that began operation in 1916.